dmnielsen/scrape_sbtb/README.md

 "themes" are also linked (and not differentiated in the html) in the callout, so I'm pulling not just genres, but also the listed themes.

+2017-03-13: The scraping functions differentiate between genre and theme now!
+Huzzah!
+I reset the grades to Null for the entries I want to rerun and have done a few.
+While paging through a couple results, I discovered that there are also now occasional "archetypes."
+My code ignores these and will not capture them.

+Also, I've added a test mode in the scraping functions so I don't have to manually toggle between how the files are read

 TODO:
 * ~~In titleauthor occasional "By" is used rather than "by" update code to catch this~~